 Got a Yard Full of Weeds?
 The City of El Paso Could Fine You

-And don’t think taking care of your front and back yard.
-Property owners also have an obligation to take care of unsightly grass and weeds in the area between the curb and sidewalk, and the alley way behind your house.
-She added that if you don’t control the overgrowth and one of the compliance guys driving around takes notice, you’ll either be warned, cited, or both.
-If you don’t comply after that, the city will be happy to send people over and clean it up for you – then send you the bill.
+He also said your responsibility doesn’t end with your front and back yard.
+Property owners also have an obligation to take care of unsightly grass and weeds in the area between the curb and sidewalk, as well as the alley way behind your house.
+If you fail to control the overgrowth and one of the compliance guys driving around takes notice, you’ll either be warned, cited, or both.
+If you don’t comply after that, the city will be happy to send a crew over and clean it up for you, then send you the bill.

-To read up on the compliance codes, or to rat out one of your neighbors, hit up the Environmental Services common code violations brochure.
+To read up on the compliance codes — or to rat out one of your neighbors — hit up the Environmental Services common code violations brochure.